TuyenTran12/A-platformer-in-the-forest/README.md

 ### Hello guys, my name is Tuyen, I'm from Vietnam, this is the first platformer project I've done, so there will be some mistakes, please forgive me.
 Hope you enjoy it

+## UPDATE
+### Sorry guys, because this game lacks sprites for animations, I decided to drop it and get the available templates for the game on the same platform, Sunny Land.
+I hope you'll forgive me and please check out my alternative game

 ## Take a look at the game's images

 ![Capture](https://github.com/user-attachments/assets/157289e8-f3e9-40a5-b820-1da27d760f9f)